-There is a lost and found basket and rack outside the lunchroom by the elevator.
-A couple of times a year, we spread the unclaimed items out in the hallway behind the office to make it easier for students to find their belongings.
+There is a lost and found basket and rack by the elevator.
+A couple of times a year, we spread out the unclaimed items to make it easier for students to find their belongings.

 At the end of the school year, all unclaimed items are donated.